Return to Library Home Page

 Form & Character: Upright to billowing and spreading, dome-like, pendulous, marginally graceful, semi-symmetrical, aggressive, awkward.

-Growth Habit: Evergreen, woody, broadleaf perennial large shrub or small tree, vigorous growth rate, spreading to pendulous, 20- or 30-feet tall with a greater spread.
+Growth Habit: Evergreen, woody, broadleaf perennial large shrub or small tree, vigorous growth rate, spreading to pendulous, 20- or 30-feet tall with a greater spread, a nitrogen-fixing legume.

 Foliage/Texture: Lanceolate, long, blue-green falcate phyllodes to 6- to 12-inches long, juvenile phyllodes are especially large.
 Trunk generally grayish brown and smooth when young becoming roughened with age, weak and brittle wood; medium texture.

-Flowers & Fruits: Numerous 1/2-inch wide axillary yellow flowers in racemes; flattened brown pods grow to 5-inches long and are somewhat constricted between seeds.
+Flowers & Fruits: Numerous 1/2-inch wide axillary yellow flowers in racemes; fruits are a flattened brown pod that grows to 5-inches long and are somewhat constricted between seeds.

-Seasonal Color: Surprisingly wonderful canopy of yellow flowers in March.
+Seasonal Color: Blue-leaf wattle produces a surprisingly wonderful canopy of yellow flowers in March.

 Temperature: Hardy to 19oF.
 Tolerant of high desert heat.